sensein/speaker_diarization/README.md

-Here’s a rephrased version of your README.md page:

----

 ## Experiments in face analysis

 This repository contains some preliminary experiments focused on face analysis from video, covering the following key objectives: